 The first bulletin board I installed was a 3′x4′ one inside the library, on a wall next to the circulation desk.
-I put up a calendar for planning class visits, but after using my district online calendar to create a new library calendar that could be viewed by anyone in the building, I turned the bulletin board into a place to display the “nuts & bolts” of my Library Program so our operation is completely transparent to visitors.
+I put up a calendar for planning class visits, but after switching to an online library calendar that could be viewed by anyone in the building, I turned the bulletin board into a place to display the “nuts & bolts” of my Library Program so our operation is completely transparent to visitors.
 This board is all business, but that’s its purpose, and the infrequent updates are quite easy to do.
 Signs and items on the bulletin board include:

 - Library Program Mission Statement – This sign typically stays the same for 2-3 years, and reflects my current Strategic Plan.